 Sometimes, it can seem like a long season of planting and tending the field but, if the farmer continues to take care of the field, there will be a harvest at the proper time.
 The same is true for our acts of service to the Lord.
 Many times we may think that we are not making a difference in the lives of those that we come into contact with but, if we continue, we shall see a harvest for the kingdom.
 We plant into the field of the unbeliever's heart and we tend to the field of the Christian's heart.

-See what large letters I use as I write to you with my own hand!
+Look at the large letters I use as I close in my own handwriting.

 Paul had a problem with his eyesight and so many of his other letters were dictated to someone else to write down.
 He calls the reader to notice that this letter was written in letters that were much larger than normal as a sign that he wrote it down personally.
 (It would have been impossible for him to write smaller and still have it be legible)